Sutton585/dasut.github.io/index.md

 - UX/UI Interaction Design
 - 2015 - *PRESENT*

 Hired via Comforce as UI Design specialist at Xerox in Webster, NY in the Experience Design Group.
-I work in the design and development of user interfaces for touchscreen devices.
+As a major part of our multidisciplinary UX team, I work in the design and development of user interfaces for touchscreen devices.
 Integrating iterative user-centered design principles into product design and information architecture design.

+Most of my early work in this role was focused on similar products within the Multifunction Printing Device umbrella.
+More recently my role has expanded beyond my original group of products and into new features and products across the corporation.
+This heavily involves interdepartmental coordination, user experience research, high-fidelity prototyping and iterative design through rapid prototype-driven user-testing.

 ### Apple
 - UX User Interface Developer